mjahidulalam/mjahidulalam/README.md

 I have a Bachelors degree in Mechanical Engineering and recently graduated with a Masters of Applied Science in Industrial Engineering with a focus on Operations Research.
 I am open to work and looking for opportunities in Data Science and Analytics where I can be involved with solving interesting and challenging problems.

-I have 2 years of experience in academic research and spent 1 year working in a major utilities company in Qatar.
+I have 2 years of experience in academic research and spent 1 year working in a major utilities company in Qatar and a Plant Operator.
 I've been hard at working building my skillset in Data Analytics through online courses and personal projects.

 ### Here are some projects I've been working on: